raidin2k3/meloAI/README.md

-MELONY allows you to know more about a personality/product from the eyes of a Market specialist with the power of Machine Learning and GenAI.
+MELOai allows you to know more about a personality/product from the eyes of a Market specialist with the power of Machine Learning and GenAI.
 Stay tuned!

-The main file here is - all_in_1.ipynb which contains everything summed up for Melony
+The main file here is - all_in_1.ipynb which contains everything summed up for MeloAI

 What it does?
 1. Scraping Reddit/Youtube Comments for up to date data